yiisoft/yii2/docs/guide/start-workflow.md

     vendor/             contains the installed Composer packages, including the Yii framework itself views/              contains view files
-    web/                application Web root, contains Web accessible files assets/         contains published asset files (js, css) by Yii index.php       the entry (or bootstrap) script for the application yii                 the Yii console command execution script
+    web/                application Web root, contains Web accessible files assets/         contains published asset files (javascript and css) by Yii index.php       the entry (or bootstrap) script for the application yii                 the Yii console command execution script
 ```

 In general, the files in the application can be divided into two types: those under `basic/web` and those
 under other directories.
-The former can be directly accessed from via HTTP (i.e., in a browser), while the latter can not and should not be.
+The former can be directly accessed via HTTP (i.e., in a browser), while the latter can not and should not be.

 Yii implements the [model-view-controller (MVC)](http://wikipedia.org/wiki/Model-view-controller) design pattern,
 which is reflected in the above directory organization.
 The `models` directory contains all [model classes](structure-models.md),